Information for military personnel & veterans

 - If you are a New York State resident required to file a return, use Form IT-201, Resident Income Tax Return.

-- If your permanent home (domicile) was in New York State when you entered the military but you meet the conditions for nonresident status, your military pay is not subject to New York State income tax.
+- If your permanent home (domicile) was in New York State when you entered the military but you meet the conditions for nonresident status (of either Group A or Group B), your military pay is not subject to New York State income tax.

 - If you meet the conditions for nonresident status, and are required to file a New York State income tax return, use Form IT-203, Nonresident and Part-Year Resident Income Tax Return.